-If you’ve always dreamt of growing your own vegetables, you’ll be pleased to know that it’s probably easier than you think.
+If you’ve always dreamt of growing your own vegetables, you’ll be pleased to know it’s probably easier than you think.

 Home-grown veg just tastes better than shop-bought produce.
 Plus, it’s cheaper, greener, and helps you avoid unnecessary chemicals.
-There’s something so satisfying about cooking and eating food you’ve grown yourself – and if that weren’t enough to tempt you, growing your own veg is a great way to stay active.
+There’s something satisfying about cooking and eating food you’ve grown yourself – and if that weren’t enough to tempt you, growing your own veg is a great way to stay active.

 1. Beetroot